Long Island City Meets Co-Living: The Story of ALTA+

 What does the project mean for Simon Baron Development, taking into account the company’s previous work?

-Baron: It’s our largest project to date and one we are very proud of.
+Baron: It’s our largest project to date.
 Our firm has built its reputation on being able to successfully complete both large-scale ground-up projects, as well as complex renovations.
-This project further cements our capabilities in completing large scale-developments with complex characteristics.

 Given that we are surrounded on all sides by the MTA and Sunnyside yards, there was a lot of coordination involved between various agencies in order to make this project happen.
 In addition, we are in a very noisy area, which necessitated a lot of sound attenuation work, and resulted in a custom designed window and facade.
 The result is a building that is really quiet, enhancing the quality of life for our residents.